loiclec/fuzzcheck-rs/readme.md

 This is better many ways.
 First, it is faster because there is no need to encode and decode inputs at each iteration.
 Second, the complexity of the input is given by a user-defined function, which will be more accurate than counting the bytes of the protobuf encoding.
-Third, the artifact files and the fuzzing corpora can be JSON-encoded, which is more user-friendly than protobuf.
 Finally, and most importantly, the mutations are faster and more meaningful than those done on protobuf or `Arbitrary`’s byte buffer-based RNG.
+A detail that I particularly like about fuzzcheck, and that is possible only because it mutates typed values, is that every mutation is done **in-place** and is reversable.
+That means that generating a new test case is super fast, and can often even be done with zero allocations.

 As I was developing Fuzzcheck for Swift, a few researchers developed Fuzzchick for Coq ([paper](https://www.cs.umd.edu/~mwh/papers/fuzzchick-draft.pdf)).
 It is a coverage-guided property-based testing tool implemented as an extension to Quickchick.
-As far as I know, it is the only other tool with the same philosophy as Fuzzcheck.
-The similarity between the names `Fuzzcheck` and `Fuzzchick` is a coincidence.
+As far as I know, it is the only other tool with the same philosophy as fuzzcheck.
+The similarity between the names `fuzzcheck` and `Fuzzchick` is a coincidence.